by

 IN THIS ERA of neo-Charismatic1 movements, “praise and worship” sessions, not to mention the leaders of such sessions, have taken on a role of special importance.
 “Praise and worship” sessions, people think, can make or mar a church service.
 Today’s churches need spirit-filled, dynamic men and women who can lead God’s people to meaningful moments of worship, consecration, encouragement and edification.

 In spite of the Pentecostal dislike for written liturgies, I believe it is worthwhile for them to examine several liturgies to appreciate their content, structure, and progression.
 A lot of care goes into the construction of a liturgy.
+Popular liturgies extensively use the Psalms and other Bible portions.

-Moreover, worship services in “liturgical churches” are regarded as a form of testimony or proclamation to the world.
+Moreover, “liturgical churches” consider a worship service a form of testimony or proclamation to the world.
 These liturgies are also confessions of faith (doctrines) that serve an educational purpose.
-Any member of a Protestant mainline church is familiar with the Apostles’ Creed or the Nicene Creed, which neatly summarises the Christian faith.
-These liturgies make use of the Psalms and other Bible portions extensively.
-It is, of course, true that liturgical services lack the flexibility of a non-liturgical service.
-Besides, lay participation in liturgical services is limited.
+For instance, any member of a Protestant mainline church is familiar with the Apostles’ Creed or the Nicene Creed, which neatly summarises the Christian faith.
+Many will be able to recite it from memory.
+If you wish to know why knowing one’s creed is significant, get hold of a member of one of these liturgy-free churches and ask him to recite his church’s “Statement of Faith.”

 People complain about liturgical services and move on to Pentecostal churches only to discover that they have jumped from the frying pan into the fire!
 Why is this so?
-Most Pentecostal/Charimatic services do not deliver on their promises of greater flexibility, use of charismatic gifts, and lay participation.
+Most Pentecostal/Charismatic services do not deliver on their promises of greater flexibility, use of charismatic gifts, and lay participation.

 Note: I have used male third-person pronouns in the generic sense to refer to both men and women.